ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Sunny.
 High near 97, with temperatures falling to around 94 in the afternoon.
-Heat index values as high as 111.
+Heat index values as high as 110.
 West southwest
          wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms after 7pm.
-Mostly clear, with a low around 77.
-Heat index values as high as 106.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms.
+Some of the storms could be severe.
+Mostly clear.
+Low around 77, with temperatures
+         rising to around 79 overnight.
+Heat index values as high as 105.
 South wind around 7 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">